mschnaars/mschnaars.github.io/pages/avalon6/managing_content/avalon6_batch_ingest_package_format.md

 {% include image.html file="doc_images/batch_layout.png" alt="Layout of an uploaded Ingest Package" max-width="850" %}

-The Manifest File is a spreadsheet (xls, xlsx, csv, or ods) containing the metadata for the Items to be created, as well as the names of the Content Files that make up each Item.
-In the above image, the Manifest File is named `batch_manifest.xlsx`.
+The manifest file is a spreadsheet (xls, xlsx, csv, or ods) containing the metadata for the items to be created, as well as the names of the content files that make up each item.
+In the above image, the manifest file is named `batch_manifest.xlsx`.

 {{site.data.alerts.important}}
 Neither the spreadsheet filename nor any directory/folder names can contain blanks--substitute underscores for any blanks.
 {{site.data.alerts.end}}

-Example Manifest File:
+Example manifest file:

 |----------------------|-----------------------|-----------|-----------|-----------------|
 |     |A               |B                      |C          |D          |E                |